 Table of Contents

-When Johnny returned to Texas in July of 1954, he and Vivian Liberto (or Vivian Cash) married within a month.
+Vivan first met the country music icon in 1951 and when Johnny returned to Texas in July of 1954 after being released from the Air Force, he and Vivian Liberto (or Vivian Cash) married within a month.

 By 1958, Johnny was finally beginning to attract some serious attention as a performer.
 This prompted the family to up sticks and head out to California.
 “Folsom Prison Blues” reached number five in the country charts, while his follow-up single “I Walk The Line” moved all the way to number one in the country charts.
 It even broke the mainstream Top 20.

-“I Walk The Line” was supposedly written in tribute to his relationship with Vivian Liberto.
+“I Walk The Line” was supposedly written in tribute to his relationship with Vivian Cash.
 However, as time rolled on, its lyrics would come to take on a bitterly ironic significance.

 In a telephone interview reprinted in Dorothy Horstman’s Sing Your Heart Out, Country Boy, Cash recalls, “I wrote the song backstage one night in 1956 in Gladewater, Texas.
 I was newly married at the time, and I suppose I was laying out my pledge of devotion.”